davatorium/rofi/doc/rofi-script.5.markdown

  * **2**: Selected a custom entry.
  * **10-28**: Custom keybinding 1-19

+### `ROFI_INFO`

+Environment get set when selected entry get set with the property value of the 'info' row option, if set.

 ## Passing mode options

 Extra options, like setting the prompt, can be set by the script.